 #2 How will you increase your product’s revenue by building an API?

 Opening an API can be a big investment.
 So how will you make money out of it?
 How will your product and company be better off after this investment?
 There are many ways to approach this, but here are a few possible paths to capitalizing on your API.

 - Sell professional services.
-This requires the creation of a professional services team, but if done correctly, the margins can be really good.
+This requires creating a professional services team, but if done correctly, the margins can be excellent.

 #3 Be ready for a significant increase in operating expenses.

 Consider this.
-If your current product targets users in Sales roles, and now you add a new product module for Marketing professionals, then it is very likely that your current staff will be able to support this new user type.
+If your current product targets users in Sales roles, and now you add a new product module for Marketing professionals, your current staff will likely support this new user type.
 Your Sales team can still pitch to the CMO, your Marketing team can create the messaging, your Technical Writers can write product documentation, and your Support team will still be able to answer their questions.

-In contrast, when you add a user of type “Developer” into the mix, you probably will need to add technical people to your existing staff, as well as conduct training across all teams to ensure they understand the Developer persona.
+In contrast, when you add a user of type “Developer” into the mix, you probably will need to add technical people to your existing staff and conduct training across all teams to ensure they understand the Developer persona.
 That’s why from my point a view:

 According to Dr. Rob Adams in his book If You Build It, Will They Come?, companies need to allocate roughly the same amount of budget for Sales and Marketing as they do for Engineering.
 I think that’s a big lesson.
 Otherwise, you will likely end up with a great product that will ultimately fail because your company wasn’t willing to invest equally in other critical areas.